 Distances are calculated in a straight line and may not reflect actual travel distance.

 The property occupies an elevated setting in Brimscombe, a small village on the outskirts of Stroud town centre.
-Local day-to-day amenities can be found within Brimscombe, including village inn and shop.
+Local day-to-day amenities can be found within Brimscombe, including village inn, shop and primary school.
 The A419 travels along the Brimscombe Valley and connects Stroud & Cirencester, each town offering a wide selection of shops, educational and recreational facilities.
 Above Brimscombe lies some 600 acres of commonland vested in the National Trust and known as Minchinhampton Common.
 A direct line to London Paddington runs from nearby Kemble and Stroud railway stations.

 Contact branch for relevant Energy Performance Certificate